ProvableHQ/welcome/documentation/concepts/01_programs.md

 A **program** is a fundamental data structure for representing application logic and application state.

-Aleo introduces a new programming language called **Aleo instructions** that enables developers to write anonymous web applications.
+Aleo introduces a new programming language called **Aleo instructions** that enables developers to write private web applications.
 Aleo instructions is a statically-typed programming language for writing privacy-preserving, secure programs on Aleo.
 By leveraging zero-knowledge proofs, Aleo instructions offers computational integrity for real-world applications.

 ## Program Logic

 Aleo instructions offers developers with an easy-to-use environment for writing programs.
 By designing an assembly language with syntax familiar to developers and composable in features, Aleo instructions is well-suited to integrate with existing developer frameworks to supercharge web apps with privacy and integrity.